 Climate and Average Weather in Greece

-The biggest part of Greece has a Mediterranean climate that is characterized by mild winters and dry hot summers.
-In the higher parts of Greece you can have pretty cold periods during winter.
+The biggest part of Greece enjoys a Mediterranean climate that is characterized by mild winters and dry hot summers.
+However in the higher parts of Greece you can experience pretty cold periods during winter.
 In some parts of Greece it is even possible to ski.
-Most of Greece however enjoys warm weather caused by the Mediterranean climate.
-As a result, Greece has quite long and warm summers in which it sometimes does not rain for weeks.

-The best time to visit Greece and the Greek Islands begins in May, when the mean temperature is 21 degrees Celsius (69° Fahrenheit) and rainfall is less than 1.5 cm (0.59 inch).
 The summer sun season continues until October, although in that month on some islands it can get colder, windier or wetter.
-July has monthly average temperatures of 28° C (82° Fahrenheit) and rainfall less than 0.5 cm (0.19 inch).
+July has monthly average temperatures of 31° C (88° Fahrenheit) and rainfall less than 0.5 cm (0.19 inch) in Corfu.
 Especially the months of July and August are sun-drenched on the Greek islands.